 Some of the films at the festival I’ve already reviewed on this site.
 KELET and LADY TIME are both hugely touching and life-affirming films that rank among the best of the year.
 The stunning NEVER RARELY SOMETIMES ALWAYS will be reviewed here next week.

-Same as last year, I’ve gone and curated 25 films (and look for a short films selection later this week!) that you shouldn’t miss.
-Love & Anarchy kicks off September 17.
+Same as last year, I’ve gone and curated 25 films (and look for a short film selection later this week!) that you shouldn’t miss.
+Love & Anarchy kicks off on September 17.

 Any Day Now

 Hamy Ramezan’s biographical debut feature ANY DAY NOW is a strikingly important addition to the conversation Finland has been having with itself for the last decade.
 Through the personal memory of a summer that’s long since gone, ANY DAY NOW depicts the lives of Bahman, Mahtab, Ramin and Donya Mehdipour as their routines are fractured by a negative decision to their application for asylum by the Finnish Immigration Service.
 Ramin, at the cusp of becoming a teenager, is about to enter junior high.
 As the summer begins to fade, the Mehdipours make one last appeal to stay in their new home.

 Based on the trailer and the subject matter, Ramezan’s coming of age tale has all the hallmarks of a great family drama, but it’s the biographical elements that make it stand out.
 Finland is desperately in need of new voices, especially ones that will allow us to reflect on how our society is perceived by those coming from elsewhere.